ting-hsuan-chen/TEgenomeSimulator-open/README.md

 | TE gff file: tag to show if TE nested in other TE  |  O  |  O  |
 | TE gff file: ID of associated nested/disrupted TEs  |  X  |  O  |

-<sup>a</sup> denovoTE-eval requires users to provide a configuration file and a TE mutation parameter table with information such as copy number, nucleotide identity, fragmentation, TSD etc., whereas TE genomeSimulator automatically helps users to create these files.
+<sup>a</sup> denovoTE-eval requires user to provide a configuration file and a TE mutation parameter table with information such as copy number, nucleotide identity, fragmentation, TSD etc., whereas TE genomeSimulator automatically helps user to create these files.

-<sup>b</sup> denovoTE-eval requires user to specify the copy number of each TE family in the TE mutation parameter table, whereas TEgenomeSimulator only requires user to specify a range of integer value where the copy number of each TE family would be randomly sampled.
+<sup>b</sup> denovoTE-eval requires user to specify the copy number of each TE family in the TE mutation parameter table, whereas TEgenomeSimulator only requires user to specify a range of integer values where the copy number of each TE family would be randomly sampled.

 <sup>c</sup> denovoTE-eval allows user to specify whether to simulate TSD using y|n with the length of TSD randomly picked between the range of 5 and 20, whereas TEgenomeSimulator tries to recognise the TE family information from the sequence headers in TE library fasta file and then decides on the TSD length based on literature.
 For example, TEgenomeSimulator would set "5" as the TSD length of a Copia LTR-retrotransposon but "8-9" for Mutator DNA transposon.
-You could check the code of [prep_sim_TE_lib.py](TEgenomeSimulaot/utils/prep_sim_TE_lib.py) for more details about TSD lenght setting.
+You can check the code of [prep_sim_TE_lib.py](TEgenomeSimulaot/utils/prep_sim_TE_lib.py) for more details about TSD length setting.

 <sup>d</sup> To allow TEgenomeSimulator to include TE superfamily and class/subclass information in the final TE gff file, please follow the header format `>{TE_family}#{TE_subclass}/{TE_superfamily}`, such as `>ATCOPIA10#LTR/Copia`.